Ist der BMI wichtig?

 The health risks of obesity

 The rationale for calling out the weight of people who aren't classified as obese is that even being overweight can affect your health.
-For instance, type 2 diabetes affects at least 1 in 20 adults in the UK and the number affected is rising all the time.
+For instance, Typ-2-Diabetes affects at least 1 in 20 adults in the UK and the number affected is rising all the time.
 If not well controlled, it can damage your eyes, kidneys, nerves and heart.
 Being in the overweight compared to the ideal category of BMI significantly increases your risk of type 2 diabetes.
 The higher your BMI, the more likely you are to develop it, especially if it runs in your family.

 Being overweight also puts strain on your joints.
 Osteoarthritis, the most common kind of joint problem in the UK, affects 8.5 million adults.
 The big weight-bearing joints (hips and knees) as well as the spine are the most common sites.
 The higher your weight, the more pressure you put them under and the more likely you are to develop osteoarthritis.
 If you end up needing a joint replacement, success rates are lower and complication rates are higher if you're overweight or obese.